threedaymonk/back-in-my-day/README.md

 # About this repository

+This accompanies a lightning talk I gave at [Brighton Ruby Conference 2023][brighton-ruby].
+A [transcript of the talk][transcript] can be found on my website.

 This describes the modification of a program while travelling back in time from Ruby 3.2.2 (2023) to Ruby 1.6.8 (released at the end of 2002).